Perspectives from NCATS Intramural Research Fellows

 • Xinh-Xinh Nguyen, Ph.D., A Microphysiological Skin Model of Atopic Dermatitis for Screening Immunomodulatory Mesenchymal Stromal Cell Therapies

-• Keyla Tumas, Ph.D., Repurposing for Neglected Infectious Diseases: Project Lifecycle from Bench to Translational to Regulatory Science
+• Keyla Tumas, Ph.D., Repurposing for Neglected Infectious Diseases: Project Lifecycle From Bench to Translational to Regulatory Science